thanhan910/ptv-swagger-code/swagger/java/docs/PatternsApi.md

 Integer routeType = 56; // Integer | Number identifying transport mode; values returned via RouteTypes API List<String> expand = Arrays.asList("expand_example"); // List<String> | List of objects to be returned in full (i.e. expanded) - options include: All, Stop, Route, Run, Direction, Disruption, VehiclePosition, VehicleDescriptor and None.
 Default is Disruption.
 Run must be expanded to receive VehiclePosition and VehicleDescriptor information.
 Integer stopId = 56; // Integer | Filter by stop_id; values returned by Stops API
-OffsetDateTime dateUtc = OffsetDateTime.now(); // OffsetDateTime | Filter by the date and time of the request (ISO 8601 UTC format)
+OffsetDateTime dateUtc = new OffsetDateTime(); // OffsetDateTime | Filter by the date and time of the request (ISO 8601 UTC format)
 Boolean includeSkippedStops = true; // Boolean | Include any skipped stops in a stopping pattern.
 Defaults to false.
 Boolean includeGeopath = true; // Boolean | Indicates if geopath data will be returned (default = false) String token = "token_example"; // String | Please ignore